courselabs/kubernetes/labs/productionizing/README.md

 For that you can use a [liveness probe]() which will restart the Pod with a new container if the probe fails:

-- [deployment-with-liveness.yaml](specs/whoami/update2/deployment-with-liveness.yaml) - adds a liveness check which uses the same test as the readiness probe
+- [deployment-with-liveness.yaml](specs/whoami/update2/deployment-with-liveness.yaml) - adds a liveness check; this one uses the same test as the readiness probe

-You'll often have the same tests for readiness and liveness, but the liveness check has more significant consequences, so you'll want it to run less frequently and have a higher failure threshold.
+You'll often have the same tests for readiness and liveness, but the liveness check has more significant consequences, so you may want it to run less frequently and have a higher failure threshold.

 ```
 kubectl apply -f labs/productionizing/specs/whoami/update2